magnuskokk/grpc-tools/README.md

 * `$ make run-heartbeat-server`
 * `$ make run-docserver`

 * Open a browser at `http://localhost:8000`.
 You should see the swagger client.
-Try out GET /echo, it should returns the same message as a response.
+Try out GET /echo, it should return the same message as a response.